NativeScript/docs-v7/styling.md

 Similarly to the [DOM Style Object](http://www.w3schools.com/jsref/dom_obj_style.asp), each View instance exposes a **style** property, which holds all the style properties for the view.
 When the view is displayed, all its style properties are applied to the underlying native widget.

 ## Applying CSS Styles
-The CSS styles can be set on 3 different 'levels':
+The CSS styles can be set on 3 different levels:

-* [Application-wide CSS](#application-wide-css) - will be applied on every page in the application
+* [Application-wide CSS](#application-wide-css)&mdash;applies to every application page
-* [Page CSS](#page-css) - will be applied to the UI views in the page
+* [PageSpecific CSS](#page-specific-css)&mdash;applies to the page's UI views
-* [Inline CSS](#inline-css) - will be applied directly to a UI view
+* [Inline CSS](#inline-css)&mdash;applies directly to a UI view

-When the CSS is set in any of the above ways the CSS is parsed, selectors are evaluated and properties are applied to the `style` object of each selected view.
+Regardless of what level you apply the CSS on, it is parsed, its selectors are evaluated, and its properties are applied to the `style` object of each selected view.

 ### Application-Wide CSS

-On application startup, the CSS from `app.css` file (if such exists) will be loaded and it will be used across all pages in the application.
-It is a convenient place to store styles that will be used in multiple pages.
+When the  application starts, NativeScript checks if the file `app.css` exists.
+If it does, any CSS styles that it contains are loaded and used across all applicaion pages.
+This file is a convenient place to store styles that will be used on multiple pages.

-The name file from which the application-wide CSS is loaded can be changed.
-This should be done before the application is started (usually in the app.js or app.ts file).
+You can change the name of the file from which the application-wide CSS is loaded.
+You need to do the change before the application is started, uusually in the app.js or app.ts file as shown below:

 ``` JavaScript
 var application = require("application");